We are proud to announce the new release 7.2.0 of our VideoStreaming plugin.

 As you can understand, with introduction of Low Latency Dash, providers face multiple challenges:

-- Player will have more aggressive request rate if smaller chunks are used
+- Player will have more aggressive request rate with smaller chunks

 - Players requests will pile up waiting for chunk to become available